ShenQi1996/GrillLit/README.md

 - Setup and integrate Maps API

 ### Day 4
-- Work on filter feature
+- Work on 'joining events' for user

 ### Day 5
 - Readme - **All**